rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 ```

 Setting up is the same as the producer; we create a stream-system,
-consumer, and declare the stream-queue from which we're going to consume.
+consumer, and declare the stream from which we're going to consume.
-Note this matches up with the queue that `Send` publishes to.
+Note this matches up with the stream that `Send` publishes to.

 ```csharp
 var streamSystem = await StreamSystem.Create(new StreamSystemConfig());